ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 }
 ```

-Okay, so `ok` field is set to `true` when everything is good, and we have an array `result` with the list of `limit` latest transactions.
+Well, so the `ok` field is set to `true` when everything is good, and we have an array `result` with the list of `limit` latest transactions.
 Now let's look at one single transaction:

 ```json
 {